On the gcd graphs over polynomial rings: Bipartite property

-A graph $G = (V,E)$ is called a bipartite graph if $V$ can be partitioned into two disjoint sets $V_1, V_2$ such that for every edge $(u,v) \in E$ either $u \in V_1, v \in V_2$ or $u \in V_2, v \in V_1$.
 Bipartite graphs model various real-life situations such as job assignments, resource allocation, stable marriage matching, gene-disease association, and much more.
 Additionally, from a theoretical point of view, bipartite graphs often provide a good test for theorems and algorithms on graphs.
 We refer the reader to \cite{bipartite} for some further discussions on this topic.

 The goal of this section is to classify all $G_{f}(D)$ which is bipartite.
 We remark that while our focus is on gcd-graphs over $\F_q[x]$, everything we discuss in this section applies to gcd-graphs over $\Z$ as well (see \cref{rem:bipartite}).
 To the best of our knowledge, even over $\Z$, this topic has not been explored in the literature.
 Therefore, in addition to studying this problem for its own merits, we also hope to address a gap in the literature.